maxilian/sre-jenkins-chef/pipeline-instruction.md

 We have 3 docker servers which join docker swarm that consist of 1 node manager (test-71) and 2 worker nodes (test-72 and test-73).

 1. We will deploy a combination of web-vote-app (accessible from port 4000) and 2 redis to worker node.
-Since we cannot expose the same ports from two or more services (that's how clustered environment works and docker too) for redis container we will not expose port to public.
+Since we cannot expose the same ports from two or more services for redis container we will not expose port to public (that's how clustered environment works and docker too).
+So, all services can be accessed from Cluster Manager ip address/hostname or by using reverse proxy.
+Which in the end the traffic will be handled by cluster manager through swarm overlay network.

 Jenkinsfile snippet:
     ```
         stage("Deploy web-vote-app and redis to worker node")
         {